OFFICIAL LEAGUE RULES

 THE GAME & EQUIPMENT

 1. The game will be a maximum of 3 - 15 minute periods with a 1 minute rest between periods.
 Play will be straight time except for the last 3 minutes of the 3rd period which will be stop-time if the score differential is 3 goals or less.
-There is no overtime for regular season games.
+There is 5:00 minute sudden death overtime, followed by 3 player shootout if necessary for regular season games.
 Two 30 second timeouts will be awarded per game but only one can be used in a period.
 Each team will receive a 30 second timeout for overtime (playoffs).
 Timeouts must be called by a player on the floor while their team is in possession or at a stoppage in play.

 2. There will be a 5 second possession rule applied.
 This rule is waived if the player receives the ball on a breakaway with only the goaltender to beat.
 If the last defender halts his pursuit, he is considered to have given up & any shot will be allowed as a breakaway with no 5 second rule.

 3. All players, excluding the goalie, must wear the same colour sweaters.

 4. CSA approved helmet with a cage covering the face plus gloves & proper footwear are mandatory.
 Chin cup & groin protection are recommended.

 5. All goaltender equipment worn above the waist (except the helmet & gloves) must be fully covered by the sweater.
 Sweaters must conform to the body of the goaltender (no extra material under the arms) & cannot extend past the inseam.